-Fermentation of food to increase enzymes and nutrients and adds beneficial probiotics.
-When you are ready to take the plunge and try your hand at it, there is no better food for fermentation newbies to start with than dairy.
+Fermentation of foods like kefir or yogurt increase enzymes and nutrients and adds beneficial probiotics.
+When you are ready to take the plunge and try your hand at it, there is no easier food for fermentation newbies to start with than dairy.
 It is a critical skill to master as most brands of commercial yogurt do not compare to homemade.